arupiot/daq/docs/pubber.md

 ### GCP

 TODO: add set up instructions for devices, since registrar isn't run during the aux test
 TODO: Need devices: AHU-1.
 AHU-22.
-GAT-123, SNS-4, add public keys to them - test!
+GAT-123, SNS-4

 If you're running cloud tests using pubber, Travis will need to be able to connect to your GCP account via the service account you've set up.